 - VCC2: Is switched to OFF and the control bits VCC2_ON are cleared.
 The status bit VCC2_OT is set.
-Once the over temperature condition is not present anymore, then VCC2 has to be configured again by SPI. - CAN: The transmitter is disabled and stays in CAN Normal Mode acting like CAN Receive only mode.
+Once the over temperature condition is not present anymore, then VCC2 has to be configured again by SPI. - VCC3 as a stand-alone regulator: Is switched to OFF and the control bits VCC3_ON are cleared.
+The status bit VCC3_OT is set.
+Once the over temperature condition is not present anymore VCC3 has to be configured again by SPI.
+It is recommended to clear the VCC3_OT bit before enabling the regulator again. - VCC3 in load sharing configuration: in case of over temperature at VCC3 the bit VCC3_OT is set and VCC3 is switched off.
+The regulator will be switched on again automatically once the overtemperature event is not present anymore.
+Also in this case it is recommended to clear the VCC3_OT bit right away. - CAN: The transmitter is disabled and stays in CAN Normal Mode acting like CAN Receive only mode.
 The status bits CAN_FAIL = '01' are set.
-Once the over temperature condition is not present anymore, then the CAN transmitter is automatically switched on. - HSx: If one or more HSx switches reach the TSD1 threshold, then all HSx switches are turned OFF and the control bits for HSx are cleared (see registers HS_CTRL1 and HS_CTRL2).
+Once the over temperature condition is not present anymore, then the CAN transmitter is automatically switched on. - LINx: The transmitter is disabled and stays in LIN Normal Mode acting like LIN Receive only mode.
+The status bit LIN1_FAIL respectively set to '01'.
+Once the over temperature condition is not present anymore, then the LIN transmitter is automatically switched on. - HSx: If one or more HSx switches reach the TSD1 threshold, then all HSx switches are turned OFF and the control bits for HSx are cleared (see registers HS_CTRL1 and HS_CTRL2).
 The status bits HSx_OC_OT are set (see register HS_OC_OT_STAT).
-Once the over temperature condition is not present anymore, then HSx has to be configured again by SPI.

-Note: The diagnosis bits are not cleared automatically and have to be cleared via SPI once the overtemperature condition is not present anymore.
+Once the over temperature condition is not present anymore, then HSx has to be configured again by SPI. - Note: The diagnosis bits are not cleared automatically and have to be cleared via SPI once the overtemperature condition is not present anymore.

-13.9.2 Temperature Prewarning
+15.9.2 Temperature Prewarning